arkq/bluez-alsa/doc/org.bluealsa.PCM1.7.rst

     to BlueALSA and peer device capabilities.
 Otherwise, the call will fail.
     It is possible to override this validation by setting the "NonConformant" property to true.

+    In case of codecs which support different number of audio channels or sampling frequencies, client can select the desired configuration by providing the "Channels" and "Sampling" properties respectively.
+These properties take precedence over the provided codec configuration.

     Possible Errors:
     ::